aerogluMU/STM32F469I-DISCO-LFT-SCREEN/README.md

 - The communication protocols used are respectively: **USART**, **Can BUS**
 	> USART and Can BUS communication protocols are bilateral.

+## Release Note

+Details about the content of this release are available in the release note [here](https://github.com/lifternarge/STM32F469I-DISCO-LFT-SCREEN/blob/v.1.0/Release_Notes.html).

 ## The Board Used in The Project

 This project used **STM32F469I-DISCO** board.